garybentley/languagetool-test/README.md

 * Check en/CompoundRule - uses AmericanEnglish.
 * Check en/CompoundRule - uses IOException
 * en/CompoundRule - move anitDismabiguationPatterns to be passed in - they are static
+* classes that extends BaseSynthesizer -> remove throws Exception from synthesize methods
+* rename org.languagetool.rules.pl.DashRule to PolishDashRule to prevent confusion with org.language.rules.DashRule and following other language naming conventions, i.e. EnglishDashRule.
+* org.langaugetool.rules.pl.DashRule should use values from ResourceBundle rather than hard code Polish text.
+* consider renaming language specific CompoundRule classes to <language>CompoundRule for clarity (not a big issue since no core CompoundRule).
+* change English file names to use %1$s for language rather than hard coded en.
+* move resource locations to a json/xml configuration file rather than hard coded in data broker classes.
+* en/CompoundRule pass in the anti pattern rules, remove use of "AmericanEnglish".
+* core/AbstractCompoundRule pass in CompoundRuleData to constructor, remove "getCompoundRuleData" method.
+* Move CaseConverter to .rules instead of .rules.patterns (also move DefaultCaseConverter)
+* core/MultipleWhitespaceRule consider using CaseConverter for isNonBreakingWhitespace call.
+* core/UppercaseSentenceStartRule remove dutch special case, handle with Dutch specific rule.

 ## The information below is from the standard LanguageTool README